EKU Accounting Class Partners with Local Agencies for Free Income Tax Preparation

 An Eastern Kentucky University accounting class is again partnering with the Central Kentucky Economic Empowerment Project and Kentucky River Foothills Community Action Agency to offer basic income tax preparation for those making $54,000 or less.

 Students in Accounting 322, Income Tax I, will provide free income tax preparation service.
-Dr. Laura Barthel, instructor in EKU’s Department of Accounting, Finance and Information Systems, explained that the income tax preparation service is the traditional IRS Volunteer Income Tax Assistance (VITA) service.
+Laura Barthel, lecturer in EKU’s Department of Accounting, Finance and Information Systems, explained that the income tax preparation service is the traditional IRS Volunteer Income Tax Assistance (VITA) service.

 Barthel stated that “The VITA program is a great opportunity for the students and for campus and the surrounding community.
 Students apply what they are learning in the classroom, and their learning is enhanced.
 Community members receive a valuable service at no cost.”
 VITA services are available to anyone in Richmond and Madison County who qualifies, and to EKU students, faculty and staff as well, Barthel added.